Skip to main content

 At the end of the course the student will be able to:

-• Operate a selection of sources, identifying their typology and hierarchy (documentary; primary printed; secondary; digital);
+• Operate a selection of sources, identifying their type and hierarchy (documentary; primary printed; secondary; digital);

-• Write an abstract of the thesis project and derive keywords;
+• Write an abstract of the thesis project and derive keywords from it;

-• Create an index, with an indicative division into chapters;
+• Create a table of contents, with an indicative division into chapters;

 • Apply appropriate editorial criteria (make footnotes correctly and know how to cite sources);

-Students are expected to attend and actively participate.
+Students are required to attend and actively participate.

 Fabio Rossi, How to write a dissertation today.
 Guida pratica per tesi, tesine e altri elaborati, Roma-Bari, Laterza, 2025.

-Drafting of a final paper including title, abstract, keywords, provisional index and bibliography of the thesis project.
+Editing a final paper that includes title, abstract, keywords, provisional index and bibliography of the thesis project.

 1 CFU